Multilevel Richardson-Romberg extrapolation: Examples of applications

 For a review of recent results on approximation of solutions of SDEs, we again refer to~\cite{Jourdain}.

-\begin{Remark} Note that, as concerned the \MLMC estimator, in the general setting of the discretization of a Brownian diffusion by an Euler scheme, a Central Limit Theorem (with stable weak convergence) has been obtained in~\cite{KEBAIERBENA}.
-A similar approach applied to the \MLRR estimator with allocation matrix~\eqref{tempMLRR} (weighted version of \MLMC), should yield a similar Central Limit Theorem. \end{Remark}
+\begin{Remark} Note that, as concerns the \MLMC estimator, in the general setting of the discretization of a Brownian diffusion by an Euler scheme, a Central Limit Theorem (with stable weak convergence) has been obtained in~\cite{KEBAIERBENA}.
+In fact both the \MLRR and \MLMC estimators attached to the design matrices~\eqref{tempMLRR} and~\eqref{tempMLMC} satisfy, under a sharp version of~\eqref{strong_error}, a Central Limit Theorem (see~\cite{Giorgi}) as $\varepsilon\to 0$.
+In the case of \MLRR it requires an in-depth analysis of the asymptotic behaviour of the weight vector $(\W_i)= (\W^{\alpha,R}_i)_{1\le i\le R}$ as $R$ goes to $\infty$. \end{Remark}